2018ik/2018ik.github.io/_wiki/creation_of_man.markdown

 ## Background

-The **creation of man** was for the fulfillment of [God's eternal purpose](../economy), which is to dispense Himself into man that man may express Him.
+The **creation of man** was for the fulfillment of [God's eternal purpose](../economy), which is to dispense Himself into man that man may express Him and become His duplication.
 This is recorded in Genesis chapters 1 and 2, where man is created out of dust in the image and likeness of God.

 ## Biblical Record